 Arthur B. Chrysler

-Arthur B. Chrysler received his A.A. degree with honors from Grace Bible College (Grace Christian University), Grand Rapids, Michigan.
+Arthur B. Chrysler received his A.A. degree with high honors from Grace Bible College (Grace Christian University), Grand Rapids, Michigan.
 He participated as a volunteer in The City of David Archaeological Project of the Hebrew University’s Institute of Archaeology, Jerusalem in the summer of 1984.
 The project was directed by Dr. Yigal Shiloh, with area supervisors Eilat Mazar, Yair Shoham, and Donald Ariel.
 Arthur co-authored the article Jerusalem - Large or Small: The Debate Goes On, which was included in an online feature of the Biblical Archaeology Society (September 19, 2006).
-Arthur has been the owner/operator of Eastown Frame & Gallery for more than thirty-five-years and is married, with five children and eight grandchildren.
+In 2023 he wrote a study guide, “From Adam to Messiah the Prince – A Biblical Paper Trail,” published by Dispensational Publishing House, Taos, NM.
+Arthur owned and operated Eastown Frame & Gallery for more than thirty-five-years before retiring in 2023.
+He is currently married, with five children, eight grandchildren, and one great-grandchild.

-The chief purpose of the Bible is the revelation of the way of salvation through Jesus Christ, but, as the archaeologists in the Holy Land have shown, it is also a reliable source of historical information.
+The chief purpose of the Bible is the revelation of the way of salvation through Jesus Christ, but, as countless archaeological discoveries in the Holy Land have demonstrated, it is also a reliable source of historical information.

 All scripture is given by inspiration of God...
 (II Timothy 3:16).

-The chief purpose of the Bible is the revelation of the way of salvation through Jesus Christ, but, as the archaeologists in the Holy Land have shown, it is also a reliable source of historical information.
+The chief purpose of the Bible is the revelation of the way of salvation through Jesus Christ, but, as countless archaeological discoveries in the Holy Land have demonstrated, it is also a reliable source of historical information.

 All scripture is given by inspiration of God...
 (II Timothy 3:16).